-Solve organizational management problems that were noticed as a result of responses to the COVID-19 crisis such as further streamlining of administration, increasing operational efficiency, and securing personnel during emergencies.
+Solve organizational management problems that were noticed as a result of responses to the COVID-19 crisis.

-- A. Further promote digitalization, review administrative work, and take other measures to enable timely and detailed responses to the rapid increase in applications. - B. Effectively secure needed personnel based on the established personnel systems during emergencies. - C. Promote streamlining of administrative work and the efficiency of operations while effectively utilizing the latest digital technologies based on centrally collected proposals from branches. - D. Broadly collect opinions and requests from worksites and implement measures to use them in operational improvements. - E. Implement fair procurement procedures. - F. Improve branches and other facilities based on the needs of customers and branches. - G. Effectively procure supplies necessary to address COVID-19. - H. Establish an expense management system (multifaceted expense analysis measures). - I. Increase use of paper using thinned wood for printed materials.
+- A. Review administrative work and take other measures to enable timely and detailed responses to the rapid increase in applications. - B. Broadly collect opinions and requests from worksites and implement measures to use them in operational improvements. - C. Implement fair procurement procedures. - D. Improve branches and other facilities based on the needs of customers and branches. - E. Implement environmentally-conscious measures including encouraging the use of products and services that contribute to reduced environmental impact. - F. Implementation of appropriate expense management.